-A wrongful death action is a civil action in which family members or the estate of the deceased is entitled to compensation for the person who caused the death. the defendant in these cases may not always be a killer in the legal sense. it is possible to bring a wrongful death suit against someone who was not charged in the criminal courts or was found not guilty.
+A wrongful death action is a civil action in which family members or the estate of the deceased are entitled to compensation for the person who caused the death.
+The defendant in these cases may not necessarily have acted intentionally, as many cases revolve around accidents and negligence.
+It is possible to bring a wrongful death suit against someone not charged in the criminal courts or found not guilty.

-Maryland has had a wrongful death statute since the mid-1800s. the wrongful death code states an action can be bought by or on behalf of a wife, husband, parent, of the child of the deceased.
+Maryland has had a wrongful death statute since the mid-1800s.
+The wrongful death code states that an action can be bought by or on behalf of a wife, husband, parent, or child of the deceased.